pramnora/Typescript/README.md

 ...is NOT actually Typescript code; but, instead, it's just plain vanilla Javascript; -(bear in mind, that Typescript can do anything that Javascript can do; but, not vice versa)- ; however, if this example does work; then, that proves your [ts01.ts] file did compile successfully to become [ts01.js]; and, so, now, you're ready to 'start' learning Typescript.

-**NOTE**: You can avoid repeatedly having to save as: [filename.ts]/then, compile using: tsc filename.ts...; but using switch [-w] which will, automatically, watch/compile.
+**NOTE**: You can avoid repeatedly having to save as: [filename.ts]/then, compile using: tsc filename.ts...; by using switch [-w] which will, automatically, watch/compile.

 > tsc filename.ts -w